drinkcat/simple-serac/README.md

 - Read and parse the database.
 - List all files in the local directory:
   - For each file, see if there is already and entry in the database, if so, compute the SHA-256.
 If the file is new, or the SHA-256 differs, mark the file for upload.
-  - Once the size of the files marked for upload exceeds the chunk size (128 MiB):
+  - Once the size of the files marked for upload exceeds the chunk size (256 MiB):
     - Generate a tarball named `YYYYMMDD-HHMMSS-0000iii.tar` (date, time, and an increasing index `i`) and upload the tarball to S3.
     - Generate the database file `YYYYMMDD-HHMMSS-0000iii.json` and upload it.
-      - (We do it in this order as a lone tarball without corresponding database would have no impact apart from a little of lost storage.)
+      - (We do it in this order as a lone tarball without corresponding database would have no impact apart from a little bit of wasted storage.)
     - Continue processing files.
 - Generate a report `csv` file and upload it to S3.